Phil Spector (film): Controversy

-Spector's wife Rachelle said that the movie was "cheesy."
-She complained that the movie depicted Spector inaccurately as "a foul-mouthed megalomaniac."
+Spector's wife Rachelle said that the movie was "cheesy".
+She complained that the movie depicted Spector inaccurately as "a foul-mouthed megalomaniac".

-In his June 2013 article, Brown claimed that when Phil Spector premiered on HBO in March 2013, "it achieved the rare feat of offending or upsetting just about everyone" and that unspecified critics have termed it a "moral mess."
-Brown wrote that "Mamet ignores the evidence that doesn't fit his thesis, so that in the end Phil Spector becomes less an 'exploration' [of the relationship between Spector and Kenney Baden] than an act of advocacy," and he described the movie as "dishonest."
+In his June 2013 article, Mick Brown claimed that when Phil Spector premiered on HBO in March 2013, "it achieved the rare feat of offending or upsetting just about everyone", and that unspecified critics have termed it a "moral mess".
+Brown wrote that "Mamet ignores the evidence that doesn't fit his thesis, so that in the end Phil Spector becomes less an 'exploration' [of the relationship between Spector and Kenney Baden] than an act of advocacy", and he described the movie as "dishonest".

 Asked in 2013 whether he thought Spector shot Clarkson, Mamet responded, "I have no idea.
 And see, the point of the legal system is that nobody has any idea.
 That's why the opposite of a guilty verdict is not 'innocent,' it's 'not guilty.'
 In the wisdom of the American jurisprudence system, the onus is on the state.
 And if the state cannot prove its case, you've got to let the guy go free, whether or not, in the back of all our minds, we think that he actually did it."

 Addressing his own view of the Spector case more specifically, Mamet told The Financial Times in 2011, "Whether he did it or not, we'll never know, but if he'd just been a regular citizen, they never would have indicted him."

-When Mick Brown asked him in 2013 what he thought about the case, however, Mamet replied "It's nobody's business.
+When Mick Brown asked him in 2013 what he thought about the case, however, Mamet replied, "It's nobody's business.
 That's what the movie is," although he addressed his 2011 statement by adding, "I do think there's reasonable doubt.
 But that's very different from saying he was railroaded."
 When Brown asked him why he had given so little attention to the prosecution's case in his script, Mamet replied, "Well...I'm not making a film about the prosecution."

-Mamet also dismissed Brown's concern that the film would mislead many viewers, who would assume it was an accurate depiction of history and would never bother to look up the facts of the case, saying, "I'm entitled under the First Amendment to write whatever the hell I want, and if someone's fool enough to put it on television that's their problem.
+Mamet also dismissed Brown's concern that the film would mislead many viewers, who would assume it was an accurate depiction of history, and would never bother to look up the facts of the case, saying, "I'm entitled under the First Amendment to write whatever the hell I want, and if someone's fool enough to put it on television that's their problem.
 But the right is moot if there's going to be some overriding authority that at some point says, 'Aha!
 But what about x, y and z?'
 Well that's a problem between me and God, you know...I don't give a shit about the facts."